Feastio

 Negroni Sbagliato and snacks

-I alternated waiting patiently for attention and motioning my arms to speed things up.
-Eventually, I was seated at a table near the bar's entrance and handed a menu.
+But whether I could seat myself or needed to wait for staff wasn't clear.
+I alternated, waiting patiently for attention and motioning my arms to speed things up.
+Eventually, an employee sat me at a table near the bar's entrance and handed me a menu.

 I'm not fond of olives, so I started nibbling on the chips.
 The pastries weren't exceptional, but it's hard not to eat them when placed in front of you.